jsenv/https-local/README.md

 # Presentation

-`@jsenv/https-localhost` helps you to get certificates for your local server running in HTTPS.
+A programmatic way to generate trusted certificates during 20 years.
 Works on mac, linux and windows.

 ```js